bmeurant/technical-docs/software-architecture/databases/rdbms.md

 -   **Federation (Vertical Partitioning):** The database is split by **function**.
 For example, instead of a single monolithic database, you could have separate databases for `Users`, `Products`, and `Forums`.
 This reduces the traffic to each individual database and allows for more targeted caching and optimization.
 The main drawback is that database-level JOINs between different functions are no longer possible.

 -   **Sharding (Horizontal Partitioning):** This strategy involves splitting a single large table by its **rows** and distributing them across multiple database servers.
-This is a powerful but complex pattern for achieving massive write scalability.
+This is a powerful but complex pattern for achieving massive write [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].
 For a detailed explanation of sharding strategies and their trade-offs, see the main page on [[data-management-patterns#Sharding|Data Management Patterns]].

 ### 3. Denormalization